antenna1-fr/Python-learning/Context_Management/README.md

     # Tests ensure it can operate with all sorts of objects, handle errors, and reject nonsense inputs
     # It is also benchmarked in memory and speed versus naive full-object loading
 # The goal of this repository is to be a proving ground for my own implementations of maintainable, scalable IO
+    # It will be usable entirely from the CL.
+Commands and documentation will be added here when the project is completed